-Don't plant your radish seeds too thickly, otherwise some of them will only produce tiny half starved bulbs.
+Do not plant your radish seeds too thickly, otherwise some of them will only produce tiny half starved bulbs.
 Spread them out a bit.

 I must have been drunk and disorderly the day I snuck these between Helen's leeks.
 Much too thick.

-Nevertheless they will have a radishing health effect on our family!
-You either like their bite, or you don't.
+Nevertheless they will have a good effect on the vitality of our family.
+You either like their bite, or you do not.
 I do, and I like the effect they have on other foods.
 Like this hummus which is rather tasteless otherwise.
-Today I'm experimenting a bit: adding a couple Chinese guavas (the purplish fruit in the background) from our garden.
-They too are a bit tart, better know for Chinese guava jelly.
+Today I am experimenting a bit; adding a couple Chinese guavas (the purplish fruit in the background) from our garden.
+That was not a success; the pips nearly broke a tooth.
+They too are a bit tart, better known for Chinese guava jelly.
 I wonder what this week's chickpea garbanzo bean dip (hummus) will taste like?

 The view from our bedroom window during the World Cup.
 Holland is awash with orange flags.
 Runner's up, helaas.
 Alas.
 Rather space your radishes out a bit.

 Dried chickpeas on their own are almost tasteless.
 (Fresh, green chickpeas - garbanzo beans - are phenomenally sweet and absolutely delish.)
 I eat dried chickpeas (available year-round) so that I can tuck into the cholesterol food I love and still keep my LDL cholesterol low, and HDL cholesterol high.
 Comprehendo?
-About LDLs and HDLs and the Cholesterol Alcohol link...
+About LDLs and HDLs and the Cholesterol Alcohol link.

-You have to earn the right to enjoy icecream, and the crackling on your pork, and buttered gem squash.
-So we add our chickpeas to mutton stews and into hummus, with the spicy flavour of radish nutrition thrown in to give it some bite and flavour.
+You have to earn the right to enjoy ice-cream, the crackling on your pork, and buttered gem squash.
+So we add our chickpeas to mutton stews and into hummus, with the spice of radish nutrition thrown in to give it some bite and flavour.